DT6W52 - Practice Based Learning 2 (Dietitians) (2022/23)

 Learners should normally attend 100% of the practice based learning.
 If sickness results in absence from practice based learning, learners will be expected to make up an agreed number of hours or repeat the practice based learning, subject to discussion between the HEI and lead practice educator.
 This will take into account current performance and potential effects on future progression.
 Any occupational health requirements related to prolonged sickness absence should be managed through the HEI provision.

 Learners will receive on-going reflective formative feedback through assessment of their performance of undertaking clinical activities and through the completion of a portfolio.
+Activities undertaken within simulated practice based learning will be assessed against the learning outcomes and form part of the students portfolio of evidence.

 Learners will be guided in their learning using a combination of observation, guided tasks and activities, private study, tutorials, discussion and feedback.
 They will work the same hours as a full time member of staff.
 Some flexibility may be required to allow for example for late running clinics